Careers360 Logo

 Amensalism is an association between two species where:

-d. both the species are harmed.
+d.
+Both species are harmed.

 Answer: